Erik Gustavson

 He has directed seven feature films, including Herman, The Telegraphist (an adaptation of Knut Hamsun's novel Dreamers), and Sophieʼs World, all three of which enjoyed multi market theatrical release.
 The Telegraphist was entered into the 43rd Berlin International Film Festival.

 In addition to his feature films, Gustavson has directed and produced approximately four hundred commercials world-wide for a variety of international markets.

-Gustavson has published articles and produced documentaries about the craft of filmmaking, and occasionally teaches the subject in Norway, Cuba and Argentina.
+Gustavson has published articles and produced documentaries about the craft of filmmaking, and occasionally taught the subject abroad.